ARMmbed/mbed-os-5-docs/docs/tutorials/flow_control.md

 #### Thread

 Threads are the most efficient way to blink an LED.
-During the waiting period, it is possible to take advantage of mbed OS optimizations to automatically conserve power and deal with other tasks.
+During the waiting period, it is possible to take advantage of Mbed OS optimizations to automatically conserve power and deal with other tasks.
 While this is not the most visually appealing method, nor the simplest, it is the preferred way for large scale deployments:

 [![View code](https://www.mbed.com/embed/?url=https://developer.mbed.org/teams/mbed-Workshops/code/Workshop-1-Example-3/)](https://developer.mbed.org/teams/mbed-Workshops/code/Workshop-1-Example-3/file/tip/main.cpp)